arfontalvoANU/solstice/README.md

   occluded before it reaches a primary reflector, respectively.
 - Add a new type of paths tracked with the `-p` option: a path is red if it travels unforeseen mediums.
+- Correctly handle the `stacks` parameter of the cylinder.

 ### Version 0.3